Ecwid/ecwid-api-docs/includes/_products.md

 galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<*number*\> | **Private token**: List of the categories, which the product belongs to. **Public token**: List of the *enabled* categories the product belongs to. **Any token**: If no categories provided, product is displayed on the store front page, see `showOnFrontpage` field, or all categories of that product are disabled categories | Array\<*CategoriesInfo*\> | List of the categories the product belongs to with brief details (*for any access token*).
 If no categories provided, product belogs to store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
-Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
-Recommended length is under 160 characters defaultCategoryId | number  | Default category ID of the product.
+Recommended length is under 55 characters.
+Is empty if value wasn't changed by merchant from the product itself seoDescription | string | Page description to be displayed in search results on the web.
+Recommended length is under 160 characters.
+Is empty if value wasn't changed by merchant from the product itself defaultCategoryId | number  | Default category ID of the product.
 If value is `0`, then product does not have a default category and is not shown anywhere in storefront favorites | \<*FavoritesStats*\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values